RJARAG-92/unmsm.english.basic/README.md

 - Preparaing food
 - The House

-### My Family **(160 words)**
+### My Family **(150 words)**
 ---
 Hi, nice to meet you, my name is Ricardo.
 I am from Peru.
 I am thirty-two years old.
 I live with my wife and my daughter in Chimbote City.
 Their names are Danna and Lola.
 We have a small dog.
-His name is Michaell, it’s very funny.
+Her name is Michael and she is very funny.

 I am an engineer.
 I work in a big Casino in the center of Chimbote.
-I love Mexican food.
-I can play soccer, but I can't play tennis.
+I love play soccer.
 I usually play soccer with my friends on the weekend.

-My wife Danna is an engineer too, she works in a big university near Chimbote.
-She hate Mexican food but She loves Peruvian food.
+My wife Dana is also an engineer, she works at a large university near Chimbote.
+She can speak English very well.
+She really likes to read.
 She always reads a book at night.
-She reads a lot.

-My daughter Lola is a smart student.
-She studies at school San Jose near my house.
-She can swim in the pool.
-She often swims on the Saturday's mornings.
+My daughter Lola is an intelligent student.
+She studies at the San José school near my house.
+She likes to swim in the pool.
+She usually swims with her friends on Saturday mornings.

 My family is very important to me.
 We are a happy family.

 Thanks, bye.

-### My Daily Routine **(180 words)**
+### My Daily Routine **(150 words)**
 ---
 Hi, my name is Ricardo.
 Well, from Monday to Friday, my daily routine is always the same.
 I usually get up six o'clock in the morning.
 I often go to gym to exercise for twenty minutes.
 Then, I come back home, take a shower, get dressed and I eat breakfast for fifteen minutes.
 My breakfast consists of an apple, a cup coffee with milk and some eggs.

 I often catch the bus near my house to go to work.
 I usually arrive at the office at eight fifty, because I start work at nine o'clock.

 My workdays are always interesting.
 I am a software engineer.
 I like my job.
 I sometimes eat lunch out of the office between 2 PM and 3 PM.
 I often come back home at 7 PM.

 In the evening, I usually eat dinner and watch TV with family.
 Finally, I get bed at 11 PM.

 Weekend for me, are usually the same.
-I often go to the movies my family on Saturdays.
+I often go to the movies with my family on Saturdays.
 Also, we always eat lunch out of the home on Sunday.

 Thanks, bye.